 - Koe, L.C.C., Arellano, A.F. and J.L.
 McGregor, (2001), Investigating the haze transport from 1997 biomass burning in southeast Asia: Its impact upon Singapore, Atmos.
 Envi., 35, 2723-2734, electronic journal.

 One of the goals of my research is to move towards the application of the DA system beyond atmospheric chemistry.
 In particular:

 a) Carbon Dynamics.
-In collaboration with UA/Harvard/NEON colleagues, I am currently working on a DOE-funded DA research using CESM/DART (CLM) to improve land surface models using a network of phenology monitoring webcams, seasonal measurements of tree growth and tree-ring based estimates of primary productivity as observational constraints.
+In collaboration with UA/Harvard/NEON colleagues, I worked on a DOE-funded DA research using CESM/DART (CLM) to improve land surface models using a network of phenology monitoring webcams, seasonal measurements of tree growth and tree-ring based estimates of primary productivity as observational constraints.

 b) Extreme Weather.
-In collaboration with colleagues in HAS, UW and UNAM, I am currently working on an NSF-funded DA research to address the need for more accurate, short-term weather forecasts during the North American Monsoon by utilizing a high-resolution WRF/DART with explicit representation of convection and assimilating atmospheric water vapor derived from a network of GPS-based sensors.
+In collaboration with colleagues in HAS, UW and UNAM, I worked on an NSF-funded DA research to address the need for more accurate, short-term weather forecasts during the North American Monsoon by utilizing a high-resolution WRF/DART with explicit representation of convection and assimilating atmospheric water vapor derived from a network of GPS-based sensors.

 c) Soil Moisture.
 I have been involved in implementing DART to assimilate the COsmic Ray Soil Moisture Observing System (COSMOS) neutron counts in the land surface model NOAH so as to improve estimates of soil moisture and heat fluxes.